-PwC Gibraltar is responsible for monitoring the effectiveness of its quality control system in managing compliance with independence requirements.
+PwC Gibraltar is responsible for monitoring the effectiveness of its system of quality management in managing compliance with independence requirements.
 In addition to the confirmations described above, as part of this monitoring, we perform:

-- Compliance testing of independence controls and processes; - Personal independence compliance testing of a random selection of, at a minimum, partners and practice managers as a means of monitoring compliance with independence policies; and - An annual assessment of the member firm's adherence with the PwC network's standard relating to independence.
+- Compliance testing of independence controls and processes; - Personal independence compliance testing of a random selection of, at a minimum, partners and practice managers as a means of monitoring compliance with independence policies; and - An annual assessment of our firm's adherence with the PwC Network Standard relating to independence.